request an appointment online.

 Eye Cancer Stages

-Once the staging classification is determined, it stays the same even if treatment is successful or the cancer spreads.
+Once a cancer's stage classification is determined, it stays the same even if treatment is successful or the cancer spreads.

 The most common staging system used for ocular cancers is the one set up and approved by the American Joint Committee on Cancer (AJCC).
 The TNM system of the AJCC is based on three key pieces of information: